HackIllinois/api/documentation/docs/reference/services/Event.md

 POST /event/code/
 ----------------------------

-Creates/updates a struct that contains information about the event code (generated upon event creation) and expiration time.
+Upserts a struct that contains information about the event code (generated upon event creation) and expiration time.

 Request format:
 ```